-At this point in the year, you’ve probably started strategizing your business’s goals and planning events for 2021, even if just for the first quarter.
+At this point in the year, you’ve probably started strategizing your business’s goals and planning events for next year, even if just for the first quarter.
 And 30 days is long enough to get you through writing posts for the first 30 weeks of the year without hitting that dreaded burn out.

 Plus, thanks to #DogTrainerNaNoWriMo, you not only have a built-in community of fellow dog trainers to chat with about your writing goals, but you can also take advantage of my weekly check-ins and prizes as a way to stay motivated.

 That said, a little bit of prep will go a long way in ensuring you’re making the most of your time.
 Get ready for quick and effective blogging by following these tips:

 Maybe you’re trying to boost your website’s online presence, or gearing up for the launch of a new product or course.
 You might be trying to spread awareness of events, workshops, or seminars you’re teaching.
 Whatever your goals are, it’s helpful to identify them before you start writing so you can plan your strategy.

 If you’re blogging get your website’s ranking up, it’s helpful to learn the basics of SEO (though you should learn them regardless — here’s a primer I wrote for you!).
 Figure out the keywords and topics you want to rank for.
 If there are products or events you’ll be marketing, gather the information you’ll want to include in those posts.